Doctoral Project

 Completing Your Doctoral Project

-The student selects a topic from an area of psychological theory and practice that is relevant and of particular interest and applicability in his/her developing professional work and is consistent with the research interests of at least one faculty member in the Clinical PsyD program.
+The student selects a topic from an area of psychological theory and practice that is relevant and of particular interest and applicability in his/her developing professional work and is consistent with the research interests and area of expertise of a faculty member in the Clinical PsyD program.
 A listing of faculty research labs and interests is available here

 During years two and three of the program, the student forms a Doctoral Project (DP) Committee, constructs a research proposal consistent with current scientific standards in psychology, conducts the research study, completes a Final DP write up of the study, and disseminates the findings through a DP Colloquium.